ceandrade/brkga_mp_ipr_cpp/README.md

 version**](https://github.com/ceandrade/brkga_mp_ipr_julia) of this framework.
 We are also developing a
 [**Python version**](https://github.com/ceandrade/brkga_mp_ipr_python)
-which is in its earlier stages.
+which is in its earlier stages (no IPR yet).
 However, both Julia and Python versions only support single-objective optimization at this moment.
 We have no timeline to implement multi-objective optimization in such platforms.
 Also, at this moment, we have no plans to implement